CGRU/cgru/docs/howto/appendtask/index.rst

 Numeric block
 *************

-It does not makes sense to append tasks to numeric blocks, only non-numeric block can have tasks appent.
+It does not makes sense to append tasks to numeric blocks, only non-numeric block can have tasks appended.

 afwatch
 *******